SoftChef/cdk-iot-security/README.md

     }

 Since the event is mainly a HTTP GET request, no body content is expected.
 However, no matter what the request content is, the Verifiers Fetcher always return all the verifiers' name.

+#### Connect the Device to the AWS IoT

+To trigger the JITR and the provisioning of resources, the deivce has to send a MQTT message to the AWS IoT.
+You need to have the basic knowledge about the MQTT.
+You can complete this step with either a pure MQTT connection, or ```aws-iot-deivce-sdk```.
+For the former, please read [this file](./src/demo/jitp/mqtt-connect.js), for the later, please read [this file](./src/demo/jitp/device.js).

 ## Examples